itu-algorithms/itu.algs4/README.md

 If you changed the repository, you need to reinstall.
 For that purpose, you need to increase the version number in `setup.py`.

-## Installing this algs4 package on a Windows machine
+### Installing this algs4 package on a Windows machine

-To install the algs4 package go to https://github.itu.dk/algorithms/AlgorithmsInPython (you might have to login to your ITU github - use the same username and password as you use for learnit).

-There should be instructions for how to install the package on the github, but for completeness sake I will repeat them here.
+To install the algs4 package:

-Download the repository by pressing the green "Clone or download" button, and pressing "Download ZIP".
+- Download the repository by pressing the green "Clone or download" button, and pressing "Download ZIP".

-Extract the content of the zip to your Desktop (you can delete the folder after installing the package).
+- Extract the content of the zip to your Desktop (you can delete the folder after installing the package).

-You'll want to navigate the "Command Prompt" to the folder.

-Open the "Command Prompt" by pressing "Windows + R", type "cmd" in the window that appears, and press "OK".
+- Open the "Command Prompt" by pressing "Windows + R", type "cmd" in the window that appears, and press "OK".

-If you saved the folder on the Desktop you should be able to navigate to the folder by typing "cd Desktop\AlgorithmsInPython-master".
+- If you saved the folder on the Desktop you should be able to navigate to the folder by typing "cd Desktop\AlgorithmsInPython-master".
 ```
 C:\Users\haag>cd Desktop\AlgorithmsInPython-master
 ```
-When in the correct folder simply type "pip install ." to install the package.
+- When in the correct folder simply type "pip install ." to install the package.
 ```
 C:\Users\haag\Desktop\AlgorithmsInPython-master>pip install .
 ```
-After this the package should be installed correctly and you can delete the folder from your Desktop.
+- After this, the package should be installed correctly and you can delete the folder from your Desktop.

 To test that the package is installed correctly open the "Command Prompt", and type "python".
 In the interactive shell try typing "from algs4.fundamentals.uf import UF".